Lecture Notes in Cosmology: Gaussian random fields

-Now we define a Gaussian random field, from the point of view of its Fourier components first.
-FT Gaussian random fields are defined by uncorrelated modes, i.e. precisely by Eq.~\eqref{Gaussian2correlator}.
-So, we have proved that Gaussianity implies statistical homogeneity.
-Moreover, Gaussian random field are characterised by the fact that the expectation value and all the correlators of odd order are vanishing, i.e.
+will draw its values from a $N$-dimensional Gaussian distribution.
+If we assume spatial homogeneity, the Gaussian distribution is the same for all $\mathbf{x}$; thus, the Fourier transform $\tilde G(\mathbf{k})$ is also a Gaussian random variable.

+In cosmology, Gaussian random fields are characterized by vanishing correlation functions of odd order; that is:

-All the correlators of even order can be written in terms of the second-order correlators, i.e. the power spectrum, which thus contains all the information about the random field.
-For example, the 4-point correlator is:
+All the correlation functions of even order can be expressed in terms of the second-order correlation function; that is, in terms of the power spectrum, which contains all the information about the random field.

-Since all the Fourier modes are uncorrelated, their superposition is Gaussian-distributed by virtue of the central limit theorem and hence the reason why they are called Gaussian perturbations.
-So the $g$'s are distributed as a Gaussian:

-where we are assuming a vanishing expectation value and the variance has been defined in Eq.~\eqref{variancerandomfield}.
-We have used $g$ here instead of $G(\mathbf x)$ because of statistical homogeneity.